 “We are caught in an inescapable network of mutuality; tied in a single garment of destiny.
 Whatever affects one directly, affects all indirectly.”

 Our young children experience this more powerfully than we do - but just don't have the experience and language to tell us, and frequently we do not grant them the time and respect to allow them to contribute to us.
-Fortunately, children growing up in this context for partnership means this context will become the norm.
+Fortunately, children growing up in a context of partnership means this context will become the norm.
 Imagine!
 What if this were the norm for the current generation?

 By the way: this kind of partnership will save you time, energy, angst, and bring you fulfillment - every day you bring it into your family.